Falcon: Overview

 The origin of today's major Falco groups—the "typical" hobbies and kestrels, for example, or the peregrine-hierofalcon complex, or the aplomado falcon lineage—can be quite confidently placed from the Miocene-Pliocene boundary through the Zanclean and Piacenzian and just into the Gelasian, that is from 2.4 to 5.3 Mya, when the malar-striped kestrels diversified.
-Some groups of falcons, such as the hierofalcon complex and the peregrine-Barbary superspecies, have only evolved in more recent times; the species of the former seem to be 120,000 years old or so.
+Some groups of falcons, such as the hierofalcon complex and the peregrine falcon-Barbary falcon superspecies, have only evolved in more recent times; the species of the former seem to be 120,000 years old or so.

 Species

 The sequence follows the taxonomic order of White et al. (1996), except for adjustments in the kestrel sequence.